cytomining/profiling-recipe/README.md

 ## Setting up DVC

 Initialize DVC for this project and set it to store large files in S3.
 Skip this step if not using DVC.
+If you would like to use DVC for a remote storage location that is not S3, find instructions [here](https://dvc.org/doc/command-reference/remote).

 ```bash
 # Navigate